rajibmaitra/GoBasic/README.md

 # GoBasic
-folder contains basic go codes
+folder contains one Go Program to learn majority of Go functionality